How Acupressure Points Work to Relieve Pain

 After that, you’ll be introduced to both the Eastern and the Western theories of Acupressure pain relief.
 This includes discussions of the endorphins and the pain gateway system.
 Finally, you’ll get ideas about dealing with chronic pain.

-Acupressure chart Muscular tension and pain tend to concentrate around Acupressure points.
-The Chi, the body’s life energy, can also become blocked there.
+Muscular pain and tension tend to concentrate around Acupressure points.
+The Qi, or Chi, the body’s life energy, can also become blocked there.
 By holding the points, the muscle tension can be released.
-In addition, the circulation of the blood can be increased and the Chi energy can be balanced.
-These all contribute to the pain being reduced.
+In addition, the circulation of the blood can be increased and the Qi (Chi) energy can be balanced.
+These all contribute to the muscular pain being reduced.

 The Acupressure Points are places on the skin that have a high electrical conductivity.
-They are especially sensitive to the bioelectrical impulses in the body, and readily conduct those impulses.
+They are especially sensitive to the Qi flow, and impulses in the body, and readily conduct those impulses.

 Theories of Acupressure Pain Relief

-The Eastern view is that pain results from blockages in the Chi.
-Acupressure releases these blockages and allows for the Chi to flow freely through the meridians.
+The Eastern view is that pain results from blockages in the Qi.
+Acupressure points release these blockages and allow for the Qi to flow freely through the meridians.

 The Western view offers two ideas about how Acupressure works physically to relieve pain: through the Endorphins and the Pain Gateways.
 They both contribute to the mechanism of Acupressure pain relief.